-- DSS general contact information is available in a variety of campus resources including the campus telephone directory, student handbook, catalogue, course schedule booklets, and admissions materials.
+- DS general contact information is available in a variety of campus resources including the campus telephone directory, student handbook, catalogue, course schedule booklets, and admissions materials.

-- Written materials outlining services are available from the DSS office, on the DSS website and other locations on campus.
-Copies of DSS Policies and Procedures and the University of Alaska Board of Regents’ Policy and Regulation on “Services for Students with Disabilities” are available on line and upon request from the DSS office.
+- Written materials outlining services are available from the DS office, on the DS website and other locations on campus.
+Copies of DS Policies and Procedures and the University of Alaska Board of Regents’ Policy and Regulation on “Services for Students with Disabilities” are available on line and upon request from the DS office.

-- Faculty are informed of the services provided by DSS on a regular basis (convocation, departmental meetings).
+- Faculty are informed of the services provided by DS on a regular basis (convocation, departmental meetings).

-- Students who experience a disability and have requested services are informed verbally and by written materials of DSS services.
+- Students who experience a disability and have requested services are informed verbally and by written materials of DS services.

 Procedures for Disclosure and Documentation of Disability

-In order to receive academic support services from DSS, a student with a disability must meet with the Coordinator of Disability Services to discuss his/her individual needs.
+In order to receive academic services from DS, a student with a disability must meet with the Coordinator of Disability Services to discuss his/her individual needs.
 The following procedures are required to ensure appropriate academic accommodations are provided.

 - Students must meet with Disability Services coordinator or staff to request services.

 - Specific guidelines have been developed for the documentation of learning disabilities and Attention-Deficit/Activity Disorder (ADHD).
-Copies of these guidelines are available on line at the DSS website and upon request.
+Copies of these guidelines are available on line at the DS website and upon request.